 For periods starting on or after 1 May 2021, your employer can put you on furlough as long as you were employed on 2 March 2021, as long as the employer have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 2 March 2021.

 What if I am an agency worker?

 If you’re an agency worker and paid via PAYE, you can be furloughed and receive support, even in the event that you’re employed by as separate umbrella company.

 In this instance, the agency as the deemed employer and the agency worker should agree to the furlough scheme.
 As is the case with employees, you would not be able to carry out work for or on behalf of the agency that has furloughed you, nor, should you carry out work for any of the clients of the agency.

-If it’s the separate umbrella company that oversees PAYE, it will be for them to act as the employer and decide whether they want to furlough the worker or not.
+If it’s the separate umbrella company that oversees PAYE, it’ll be for them to act as the employer and decide whether they want to furlough the worker or not.

 Can I undertake volunteer work if furloughed?

-Yes, you can do volunteer work while you’re furloughed as long as it does not generate revenue or provide services for your employer or linked to your employer in any way.
+Yes, you can do volunteer work while you are furloughed as long as it does not generate revenue or provide services for your employer or linked to your employer in any way.